weimeilin79/rpg-rag/instructions/module-one/01-setup_env.md

 ![Cloud9 Setup](../images/ccloud9-list.png)

 Now you have a Cloud9 workspace set up for the Redpanda workshop.
 You can use this workspace to follow along with the instructions and complete the workshop tasks.

+This concludes the setup instructions.
+By following these steps, you will be prepared to leverage AI and serverless architecture to enhance NPC interactions in your online RPG game, ensuring scalability, efficiency, and an improved player experience.